AZ Hugs for the Houseless outdoor picnic events at odds with city

-East Valley city at odds with non-profit for throwing free picnics for unhoused people
+East Valley city at odds with nonprofit group over free picnics for unhoused people

 (AZ Hugs For the Houseless Photos)

-PHOENIX – Tempe leaders asked non-profit AZ Hugs for the Houseless to pause its Sunday Family Picnic event, which gives people experiencing homelessness critical resources like food and connections to shelters.
+PHOENIX – Tempe leaders asked nonprofit AZ Hugs to pause its Sunday Family Picnic event, which gives people experiencing homelessness critical resources like food and connections to shelters.

 The city’s request comes down to a safety concern.
 The public event, which is often held at a park near Mill Avenue and Curry Road, requires a “special needs permit” to continue, according to Tempe officials.